 - Staring at you (eye pinning) with a stiff posture.

-These are negative signs, indicating the parrot is feeling on edge.
+These are negative signs, indicating the parrot is on edge.

 Peaceful Surroundings

-Parrots startled or stressed by external factors will be less accepting of petting because they’ll be on high alert for threats.
+Startled or stressed parrots will be less accepting of petting because they’ll be on high alert.
 Distracting it by touching or entering its space will make it feel more distressed.

-The ideal time to make a fuss of a parrot is in these situations:
+The ideal time to make a fuss of a parrot is in the following situations:

 - Home is quiet: No loud voices, TV shows, or music playing.